MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/intro-admin-guide-sales-insights.md

     >[!NOTE]
     >You can also start a free trial to use the sales premium features.

 - Assign licenses to each individual user to utilize the features.
 This is executed within the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home?#/homepage).
-More information: [Assign licenses to users](https://docs.microsoft.com/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide).
+More information: [Assign licenses to users](/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide&preserve-view=true).

 - Exchange email server is configured, and a mailbox is enabled using **Email Configurations** in **Settings**. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [System Settings dialog box - Email tab](/dynamics365/customer-engagement/admin/system-settings-dialog-box-email-tab).

-- If you want to use LinkedIn data for Relationship analytics, verify that the LinkedIn solution is installed in [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] and write-back from LinkedIn Sales navigator is enabled.

 ### Install premium Sales Insights